kjk/common/siser/readme.md

 ## Usage scenarios

-I use `siser` for in my web services for 2 use cases:
+I use `siser` in my web services for 2 use cases:

 * logging to help in debugging issues after they happen
 * implementing poor-man's analytics